sunnypawat/network-II-slicing-security/README.md

 # SDN slices for Security Scenarios in ComNetsEmu
-Created by Pawat Songkhopanit and Mariia Afonina, University of Trento This is a part of the Networking course at the University of Trento
+This is a part of the Networking course at the University of Trento

 This project demonstrates how network slicing can be used within the ComNetsEmu environment to manage network resources dynamically through a Graphical User Interface (GUI).
 Leveraging Software-Defined Networking (SDN) principles allows network slices to be activated and deactivated based on specific security requirements.